 Please note that we are not able to accommodate siblings unless they are age appropriate for the class and are also enrolled.
 If needed, young infants may accompany their parent to the Parent-Child class.

 For further information and/or to receive an application, please contact Rich Youmans at 587-2224 or firstname.lastname@example.org.
+Or you may download an application by clicking here.
 We hope you will join us!

 For 2 and 3 Year Olds